Perfect Prediction in Normal Form: Superrational Thinking Extended to Non-Symmetric Games: Necessary Rationality and Necessary Knowledge of Strategies in game theory

-``If Mary had picked another strategy $\tau$, then all other agents would have picked that same strategy $\tau$.''
+Formally, this is, again, supported by a counterfactual statement: ``If Mary had picked another strategy $\tau$, then all other agents would have picked that same strategy $\tau$.''
 It can immediately be seen that this counterfactual statement is in direct contradiction with the CDT statement made in the former section: we are in the NNDT realm, in which deviations need not be unilateral.
 It is rational to cooperate for the prisoner's dilemma, because, had one defected, the opponent would have defected too.

 Thus, under NNDT, utility is maximized, but on the diagonal, based on the counterfactual impact of a deviation of strategy on the other agents' strategies: